garethjmsaunders/digital-code-style-guide/css.md

 }
 ```

-These types of comment allow us to keep all of our documentation in one place whilst referring to the parts of the ruleset to which they belong.
+These types of comment allow us to keep all of our documentation in one place while referring to the parts of the ruleset to which they belong.

 @TODO From Trello: If you find an answer online (read: on Stack Overflow) then add the link to a comment so future people know what’s up.